 Pursuant to new SEC rules under the Sarbanes-Oxley Act of 2002, we are required to include in our future Form 10-K filings a report by our management as to the effectiveness of our internal control over financial reporting.
 Beginning with our Form 10-K for 2004, our independent auditors will be required to attest to and report on the evaluation by management.
-We have implemented a number of changes designed to improve our internal control over financial reporting, and we anticipate making further changes to improve them, some of which may result in higher future operating expenses and capital expenditures.
-If we fail to strengthen our internal control over financial reporting, or receive an adverse opinion from our auditors as to the adequacy of our internal control over financial reporting, errors may occur or fail to be identified, and our financial condition could be harmed.
+We have commenced the design and implementation of new and enhanced internal controls over financial reporting, and we anticipate making further changes to improve them, some of which may result in higher future operating expenses and capital expenditures.
+If we fail to strengthen our internal control over financial reporting, or receive an adverse opinion from our auditors as to the adequacy of our internal control over financial reporting, our ability to manage our business may be impaired, errors may occur or fail to be identified, and our financial condition could be harmed.